Why Slang Changes Faster Than Dictionaries: The Speed Gap in Language Evolution

 The mechanism: Digital platforms enable real-time feedback and evolution.

-Real example: TikTok terms evolve based on immediate comments and engagement, while dictionaries document fixed definitions.
+TikTok terms evolve based on immediate comments and engagement, while dictionaries document fixed definitions.
+By the time a dictionary defines a term, the term may have already shifted meaning.

 Visual-Linguistic Hybrids